Strawberries: there’s nothing like them! And now, it’s time for local strawberries.

 These little local red beauties come from Sauvie Island at Columbia Farms and they’re sweet, delicious, and scream that it’s almost summer time!

 Owners Dave & Diane Kunkel have been harvesting local produce at this family-run farm since the mid-1970s.
 Because Oregon strawberries need warm sunshine and aren’t picked when it’s wet outside, you will see our local strawberry inventory fluctuate throughout the season.
+Currently we have the Sweet Sunrise Strawberries.
+Known for their balanced sweetness, this early season varietal produces medium to large-sized firm strawberries with a deep, dark red color throughout.

 - Usually, medium or small berries have better-eating quality than large ones.